Skatteetaten/aurora-docker-gradle-plugin/README.md

 | master-SNAPSHOT | `master-SNAPSHOT` and if  `revision` is set `master-SNAPSHOT-${revision}`    |

 Note that everything after `1.0.0` is considered a prerelease and will not get extra semantic tags.

+See also https://plugins.gradle.org/plugin/no.skatteetaten.gradle.aurora-docker for generated documentation after build